lmeireles/resume/README.md

 ## ABOUT

-Senior Full Stack Engineer with 13+ years of experience building scalable web, mobile, and cloud-native applications.
+Product-focused Senior Full Stack Engineer with 13+ years of experience building scalable web, mobile, and cloud-native applications.
 Passionate about new technologies and always looking for better ways to solve real problems.
+Driven by the impact of what gets shipped — not just the code behind it.
 Currently focused on AI-driven product development, including agentic systems, LLM integrations, and developer tooling with the Model Context Protocol (MCP).

 Experienced in technical leadership, system architecture, and cross-functional collaboration.
 Enjoys sharing knowledge, mentoring teams, and contributing to products that create positive impact.